Spice up your inbox with FREE German recipes and an exclusive free recipe ebook!

 Instructions:

-3. Add chicken broth.
-Bring to boil, stirring continually.
-Simmer for 10 minutes, stirring occasionally.
+3. Add the broth and bring to a boil, stirring continually.
+Reduce the heat and simmer for 10 minutes, stirring occasionally.

-4. Add cheese and cream.
-Season with salt, pepper, and nutmeg.
+4. Stir in the cheese and cream.
+Season with salt, pepper, and nutmeg, and continue to simmer for another 10 minutes.

-6. Meanwhile, brown onion slices in 1 tablespoon butter.
+5. Meanwhile, brown the onion slices in the remaining tablespoon (14 grams) of butter.

 * * * * *